Thinking About Moving to Portugal

 Are taxes high in Portugal?

-Yes, taxes are progressive and considered high for top earners—making early planning essential.
+Yes, taxes are progressive and can be high for top earners—making early tax planning essential.